-I lay the groundwork in section 2 by describing how dictionary data should work in phonological argumentation.
+I lay the groundwork in section 2 by describing what role lexical data should play in phonological argumentation.
 I then describe, in section 3, how quantitative analysis can be naturally incorporated into traditional phonological methodology.
-In particular, I show how corpus data can be used to test grammatical hypotheses expressed in the framework of Optimality Theory (Prince and Smolensky 1993/2004), against the statistical null hypotheses that the proposed constraints or proposed ranking aren't necessary.
-Explicit instructions are given for implementing the statistical methods in the free statistical software R. Section 4 provides conclusions and considers future prospects of this way of looking at phonological methodology.
+In particular, I show how corpus data can be used to test grammatical hypotheses expressed in the framework of Optimality Theory (Prince and Smolensky 1993/2004), against the statistical null hypotheses that the proposed constraints or proposed ranking are not necessary.
+Explicit instructions are given for implementing the statistical methods in the free statistical software R, and these methods are applied to an analysis of a simple pattern in the Formosan language Pazih.
+Section 4 provides conclusions and considers future prospects of this way of looking at phonological methodology.